 If this is the case, you will need to complete an interim medical certificate for motor vehicle drivers form (F3712) for the person for the purpose of undertaking a driver assessment only.
 The person must carry their certificate while undertaking their assessment and drive in accordance with any stated conditions.

-For a list of qualified occupational therapists call Occupational Therapy Australia – Queensland on (07) 3397 6744.
+For a list of qualified occupational therapists, visit Occupational Therapy Australia or call 1300 682 878.

 Conditions and restrictions in your assessment

 Any conditions and restrictions that you recommend on the person’s medical certificate must be able to be enforced by the police.

 Examples of conditions or restrictions that can be enforced by the police: